Fun for the whole family.

 No matter how young or old, boardsport background or not, Muskoka Wake is proud to boast a close to perfect success rate getting every one of our students up and on top of the water, experiencing the sensation of catching their first wave.

-Whether you are learning to drop the rope and let the wave take you, or learn your first 360 or wave transfer we can help teach you it all!
+Whether you are learning to drop the rope and let the wave take you, or learn your first 360 or wave transfer we will help you get to the next level, and ensure you have a blast while doing it!

 What is Wakesurfing?